A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Algorithms in Other Settings

 \subsection{Congested Clique}

+In the congested clique model, the underlying communication network is a complete graph.
+Thus, in each round every node can send a message to every other node.
+Apart from this topological constraint, the congested clique model is similar to the \congest model.

-We compute an $(n^{o(1)}, o(1))$-hop set on a congested clique by simulating the hop set construction algorithm in the same way as on an overlay network as presented in \Cref{sec:distributed hop set}.
+We compute an $(n^{o(1)}, o(1))$-hop set on a congested clique by implementing the hop set construction algorithm in the same way as on the overlay network, as presented in \Cref{sec:distributed hop set}.
 (However, we do {\em not} compute an overlay network here.)
 The only difference is the number of rounds needed for nodes to broadcast messages to all other nodes.
-Consider the situation that $m'$ messages are to be broadcast by some nodes.
-On a network of arbitrary topology, we will need $O(\diam+m')$ rounds.
-On a congested clique, however, we only need $O(m'/n)$ rounds using the routing scheme of Dolev~et~al.~\cite[Lemma 1]{DolevLP12} (also see \cite{Lenzen13}): If each node is source and destination of up to $n$ messages of size $O(\log n)$ (initially only the sources know destinations and contents of their messages), we will need $O(1)$ rounds to route the messages to their destinations.
-In particular, we can broadcast $n$ messages in $O(1)$ rounds, and thus $m'$ messages in $O(m'/n)$ rounds.
-Using this fact, the number of rounds needed for the algorithm in \Cref{sec:distributed hop set} reduces from $O(R\diam + \sum_{v\in V(G'')} |C(v)|)$ (cf. \Cref{eq:cluster time}) to $O(R + \sum_{v\in V(G'')} |C(v)|/n) = \tilde O(R+pn^{1/p}) = O(n^{o(1)})$ on a congested clique.\footnote{Instead of relying on the result of Dolev~et~al., we can use the following algorithm to broadcast $m'$ messages in $O(m'/n)$ rounds as follows.
-We assign an order to the messages, where messages sent by a node with smaller ID appears first in the order and messages sent by the same node appear in any order (a node can learn the order of its messages after it knows how many messages other nodes have).
-We then broadcast the first $n$ messages according to this order, say $M_1, \ldots, M_n$, where message $M_i$ is sent to a node with the $i^\text{th}$ smallest ID, and such a node sends $M_i$ to all other nodes.
+Consider the situation that $M'$ messages are to be broadcast by some nodes.
+On a network of arbitrary topology, we will need $O(\diam+M')$ rounds.
+On a congested clique, however, we need only $O(M'/n)$ rounds using the routing scheme of Dolev, Lenzen, and Peled~\cite[Lemma 1]{DolevLP12} (also see \cite{Lenzen13}): If each node is source and destination of up to $n$ messages of size $O(\log n)$ (initially only the sources know destinations and contents of their messages), we will need $O(1)$ rounds to route the messages to their destinations.
+In particular, we can broadcast $n$ messages in $O(1)$ rounds, and thus $M'$ messages in $O(M'/n)$ rounds.
+Using this fact, the number of rounds needed for the algorithm in \Cref{sec:distributed hop set} reduces from $O(\sum_{v\in V'} |\clust (v, \cA, R, G')| + R\diam )$ on the overlay network~$ G' $ (cf.~\eqref{eq:cluster time}) to $O(\sum_{v\in V} |\clust (v, \cA, R, G)|/n + R) = \tilde O(pn^{1/p} + R) = n^{o(1)}$ on a congested clique~$ G $.\footnote{Instead of relying on the result of Dolev, Lenzen, and Peled, we can use the following algorithm to broadcast $M'$ messages in $O(M'/n)$ rounds.
+We assign an order to the messages, where messages sent by a node with smaller ID appear first in the order and messages sent by the same node appear in any order (a node can learn the order of its messages after it knows how many messages other nodes have).
+We then broadcast the first $n$ messages according to this order, say $M_1, \ldots, M_n$, where message $M_i$ is sent to a node with the $i$th smallest ID, and such a node sends $M_i$ to all other nodes.
 This takes only two rounds.
 The next messages are handled similarly.
-This algorithm broadcasts each $n$ messages using $2$ rounds, and thus the total number of rounds is $O(m'/n)$.}
+This algorithm broadcasts each $n$ messages using two rounds, and thus the total number of rounds is $O(M'/n)$.}